US STOCKS-Futures tumble on expected debt panel defeat

 NEW YORK, Nov 21 U.S. stock index futures were sharply lower on Monday, extending the previous week's losses as a congressional "super committee" was expected to concede defeat in its bid to lower the deficit.

-The committee's co-chairs will issue a statement later Monday, declaring the bipartisan committee was unable to reach a deficit-reduction deal, according to sources, and had failed to bridge deep divides over taxes and spending.
+* The committee's co-chairs will issue a statement later Monday, declaring they were unable to reach a deficit-reduction deal, according to sources, and could not bridge deep divides over taxes and spending.
 For details, see [ID:nN1E7AK00C]

-The developments add another degree of uncertainty to a market besieged by global headwinds, although the failure isn't expected to affect the country's credit rating.
+* The developments add another degree of uncertainty to a market that continues to struggle to gain traction.
+It also recalls the August political impasse over the U.S. debt ceiling that led to the United States losing its triple-A credit rating.

+* While Moody's Investors Service has said a failure by the committee to reach agreement would not lead to a rating change, Fitch Ratings has not ruled out a "negative rating action" if the committee fails to reach a deal, or if the economy grows less than expected.

+* Last week, equities suffered their worst week in two months on concerns about debt problems both domestically and in Europe.

-In Europe, the FTSEurofirst 300 .FTEU3 index fell 2.4 percent after Moody's said a recent rise in interest rates on French government debt and weaker economic growth prospects could be negative for the country's credit rating.
-[ID:nL5E7ML0SG]
+* The FTSEurofirst 300 .FTEU3 index fell 2.5 percent early Monday after Moody's said a recent rise in interest rates on French government debt and weaker economic growth prospects could be negative for the country's credit rating.

-"Between the continued concerns about Europe, especially France now, and the comments out of China, there are just so many ongoing problems."

-Last week, equities suffered their worst week in two months on concerns about debt problems both domestically and in Europe.

-S&P 500 futures SPc1 fell 18.6 points and were below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures DJc1 lost 160 points and Nasdaq 100 futures NDc1 sank 22.25 points.
+* S&P 500 futures SPc1 fell 18.4 points and were below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures DJc1 sank 157 points, and Nasdaq 100 futures NDc1 lost 27 points.

+* The S&P failed to rise above 1,225 on Friday after a drop below it on Thursday triggered massive selling, and it is now strengthening as technical resistance.

+* Last week, the Dow fell 2.9 percent, the S&P dropped 3.8 percent, and the Nasdaq lost 4 percent.

-October existing home sales will be released at 10 a.m.
-EST (1500 GMT) and are seen falling modestly to 4.8 million units from 4.91 million in the previous month.
+* Dow component Hewlett-Packard Co (HPQ.N) and Tyson Foods Inc (TSN.N) were scheduled to report quarterly results on Monday.
+October existing home sales are also on tap, and are seen falling modestly from the previous month.
 (Editing by Jeffrey Benkoe)

 NEW YORK, Feb 8 The S&P 500 ended slightly higher on Wednesday as investors digested mixed earnings reports, while the Dow Jones Industrial Average slipped as bank stocks weighed.